-With a budget of 1.5 million euros, Verhoeven would also film the individual parts a few weeks later.
+With a budget of 1,5 million Euros, Verhoeven would film the individual parts a few weeks later.

-In the end, this resulted in the film : "Steekspel" for Verhoeven.
-The "IO Film Productions" team of Brenninkmeijer combined their 8 parts with a budget of € 500 to form the feature film "Lotgenoten".
+In the end, this resulted in his film : "Tricked" (Steekspel).
+Brenninkmeijer's team combined their 8 parts with a budget of € 500 to form the feature film "Counterparts" (Lotgenoten).

 So the first part was written by Kim van Kooten.
 Several teams have been involved right from the start, however, putting together the IO Film Productions team took a little more time.
 This part was therefore not shot first, but during the shooting period of part three.

 For optimal production value, we were looking for a clothing store that is slightly different than usual.
-Together with the opening shot we came up with at Schiphol, we chose the MEXX clothing store in the departure hall.
+Together with the opening shot we came up with at Schiphol Airport, we chose the MEXX clothing store in the departure hall.